aaronbloomfield/ccc/hws/btcscript/index.md

 ### Changelog

 Any changes to this page will be put here for easy reference.
-Typo fixes and minor clarifications are not listed here.  <!-- So far there aren't any significant changes to report. -->
+Typo fixes and minor clarifications are not listed here.
+So far there aren't any significant changes to report.

-- Wed, 9/21: a bunch of updates were committed by 9:30 pm; if you downloaded the files before that, please ensure you make the following changes.
-If you download the files after that, then you do not need to make any changes.
-  - Re-download [bitcoinctl.py](bitcoinctl.py.html) ([src](bitcoinctl.py)); just replace the old one with the new version
-  - Line 25 of [scripts.py](scripts.py.html) ([src](scripts.py)) should be exactly: `bcy_dest_address = CBitcoinAddress('mgBT4ViPjTTcbnLn9SFKBRfGtBGsmaqsZz')` (it should not be commented out, and it has a different invoice address than before)

 ### Languages

 This assignment uses the [python-bitcoinlib package](https://pypi.org/project/python-bitcoinlib/) (documentation is [here](https://python-bitcoinlib.readthedocs.io/en/latest/), if you are interested, but you probably won't need it).
 Thus, this assignment must be completed in Python.
 You can install the Python package via `pip install python-bitcoinlib` (you may need to use `pip3` on your system).
-This is all installed on the VirtualBox image.
+Note that bitcoinlib, python-bitcoinlib, and bitcoin are all different libraries!
+We are specifically using python-bitcoinlib.

 We provide you with a few files to use: